 Which city should you visit?
-Read on to compare the prices of travel for Asheville and Pocono Mountains.
-We’ll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Read on to compare the activities as well as the prices of travel for Asheville and Pocono Mountains.
+We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Asheville is a beautiful mountain town between the Blue Ridge Mountains and the Great Smoky Mountains.
 It's a popular tourist destination in western North Carolina that attracts hikers, shoppers, and adventurers alike.
 It's the largest city in the area and is famous for it's liberal mindset and large art community.
 Local crafts are frequently available for sale in the downtown shops.

 The Poconos are a region of mountains, small towns, and natural areas in Eastern Pennsylvania.
 Located just a few hours from both New York City and Philadelphia, this region of 4 counties (Wayne, Pike, Monroe, & Carbon) consists of plenty of mountain scenery, gorgeous lakes, historic small towns, ski resorts, state parks, water parks, and more.